Pneumococcal 13-valent vaccine, diphtheria conjugate (Injection)

 How to Use This Medicine:

 - Children under 6: This vaccine is usually given as 3 or 4 separate shots over several months.
 Your child's doctor will tell you how many shots are needed and when to come back for the next one.

 - Adults over 50: This vaccine is given as a single dose.

 - It is very important for your child to receive all of the shots for the vaccine.

-- This vaccine must be given on a fixed schedule.
+- Missed dose: This vaccine must be given on a fixed schedule.
 If your child misses a dose, call your child's doctor for another appointment.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure the doctor knows if you are receiving a treatment or medicine that causes a weak immune system.
-This includes radiation treatment, steroid medicines (such as hydrocortisone, methylprednisolone, prednisolone, prednisone), or cancer medicines.
+- Some medicines can affect how this vaccine works.
+Tell your doctor if you are receiving a treatment or medicine that causes a weak immune system.
+This includes radiation treatment, steroid medicine (such as hydrocortisone, methylprednisolone, prednisolone, prednisone), or cancer medicine.

 Warnings While Using This Medicine: